melowntech/workshop/tutorials/backend/urbanatlas-cities.rst

 .. figure:: images/cities-x-urbanatlas.png
   :width: 800px

-  Corine DEM as **Free layer** with texture from Open Landuse service, layed over 3D cities with texture - using 50% transparency.
+  Corine DEM as a **free layer** with texture from Open Landuse service, layed over 3D cities with texture - using 50% transparency.